LarsMehwald/Assignment3/README.md

 All of which source their output from the MasterFile.R.
 This file in turn sources every other required file.

+Additionally, we have created a branch of this repository called gh-pages containing the website with our findings.

 ## Describing the repository - File Structure
     .
     ├──